uchicago-library/ldr_metadatastorage/README.md

 ## Contract for POST submissions to the ldr metadata storage

-Every POST submission to the ldr metadata storage MUST be well-formed XML and be UTF-8 encoded.
+Every POST submission to the ldr metadata storage MUST be well-formed XML or JSON and be UTF-8 encoded.
 In addition, the information being submitted MUST conform to specific formatting requirements as will be defined for each piece of information that requirements are relevant.

 - Where a collection identifier is submitted it MUST not exist in the ldr metadata storage before submission occurs
 - Where a unit identifier is submitted it MUST not exist in the ldr metadata storage before submission occurs